 - Extension of parole time.

-- Change of terms for remainder of your parole time.
+- Change of terms for the remainder of your parole time.

 The lawyers at Kirk, Kirk, Howell, Cutler & Thomas understand the seriousness of parole violation cases and work diligently on your behalf to ensure you are treated fairly.